Claire Rattée

-Claire Rattée is a Canadian politician who has been serving as a member of the Legislative Assembly of British Columbia (MLA) since 2024.
-She is a member of the Conservative Party of British Columbia representing the electoral district of Skeena.
+Claire Rattée MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Skeena since 2024.
+She is a member of the Conservative Party.

+Rattée briefly sat as an independent for 3 days in September 2026, after being expelled from the caucus along with former party leaders John Rustad and Trevor Halford.
+She was welcomed back into the party following the resignation of party leader Kerry-Lynne Findlay.

 Early life and career

 Rattée was born and raised in Delta and moved north to Kitimat, British Columbia at 19 years old in 2011.
 During her time in the Lower Mainland, she experienced a period of addiction and homelessness eventually recovering and receiving assistance through a treatment facility.
-Since moving to Kitimat, she has worked as a tattoo artist and co-owner of Arcane Arts Inc. in Kitimat for over 13 years.
+Since moving to Kitimat, she has worked as a tattoo artist and co-owner of Arcane Arts Inc. for over 13 years.

 On top of her private sector experience, she served as a Kitimat city councillor from 2014 to 2018.
 During her time on city council she prioritized representing struggling business owners, providing younger voters with representation, and increasing quality of life for residents of Northern BC.
-She made history as the youngest female ever elected to the Kitimat city council.
+She made history as the youngest woman ever elected to the Kitimat city council.

-Rattée's parents converted to Judaism shortly around the time she was born and attended Christian schools in her youth.
+Rattée's parents converted to Judaism shortly around the time she was born and she attended Christian schools in her youth.
 She and her three siblings consider themselves Jewish.